5-list-coloring planar graphs with distant precolored vertices: Critical graphs

 \end{lemma}

 \begin{proof} We proceed by induction.
 Assume that the lemma holds for all graphs having fewer edges than $G$.
-For a subgraph $G'$ of $G$ with outer face $C$, let
+For a subgraph $G'$ of $G$ with outer face bounded by a cycle $C$, let

 Let $C\ne H$ be a cycle in $G$ such that $|C|\le |H|$.
-By Lemma \ref{lemma-crs}, $\cin_C(G)$ is $C$-critical with respect to $L$ if $C$ is not a face boundary.
-If $\cin_C(G)$ has at least four faces (including $C$), then the induction hypothesis applied to $\cin_C(G)$ implies that
+By Lemma \ref{lemma-crs}, $\cin_C(G)$ is $C$-critical with respect to $L$ unless $C$ bounds a face.
+If $\cin_C(G)$ has at least four faces (including the outer one bounded by $C$), then the induction hypothesis applied to $\cin_C(G)$ implies that